charmeem/wordpress/README.md

 For configuration instructions please visit the [site to come]

 ## Frequently Asked questions ##
+So far none.

 ## Screenshots ##
+The samples of the plugin is included in the same path.
 ## Upgrade Notice ##
+New update plan will follow soon
 ## Changelog ##

 ##### 1.0. #####